The Medical Center Library & Archives staff are working remotely and building access is restricted.

 How can I get assistance?

 You can contact Library staff through our chat function between 9a and 5p, Monday through Friday.
 Library staff are available to meet with faculty, staff, and students by phone, email, and WebEx or Zoom.
-Library workshops will all be held online.
+Library classes are all held online.

 Is the Seeley G. Mudd building accessible?

-The building is locked with limited badge access available for Duke Health clinicians and staff.
+The building is locked with limited badge access available for Duke Health students, faculty and staff.
 Duke University ID badge holders and non-Duke individuals do not have access to the building at this time.
-Anyone using the facility is expected to follow Duke's policies.
+Because of the fence securing the outdoor plaza in front of the Mudd building, patrons will be required to use one of the main hospital screening locations, such as Duke North or the DMP, as their entry point.
+All patrons and staff using the facility are expected to follow Duke's policies.

 Is the Computer Classroom (Rm 104D) available for reservation or drop in use?